The organizers of the popular TED Talks series have approved a TEDx event at Bellarmine University next year.

 this event also enables Bellarmine to provide a platform to community leaders as well as those whose voices are seldom heard."

 Speakers will include Bellarmine alumni and professors, along with community members, business leaders and even a high school student.
 Speaker times and locations will be announced closer to the event date.
-Tickets will be available to the public.
+Limited tickets will be available.